 - Once you get there, follow the instructions given by the drive-in theatre.
 Each theatre has different safety rules and it’s important that you follow them carefully (stay in your vehicle, parking at least 6 feet apart from each other etc).

 - Bring your own food.
-Some drive-in theatres may have a concession stand with limited options but if the theatre allows, have fun picking and brining some of your favourite movie snacks!
+Some drive-in theatres may have a concession stand with limited options but if the theatre allows, have fun picking and bringing some of your favourite movie snacks!

 - Bring your own safety kit such as hand sanitizers or masks in case you need to use their washroom or an ATM machine.